50 years of research reveals that cannabis has been proven to help women overcome orgasm difficulty.

 Dr. Mulvehill is the founder of the Female Orgasm Research Institute, the director of the Female Orgasm Training Institute, and host of The Orgasm Hour podcast—where science, healing, and pleasure come together in bold new conversations.
 She leads international efforts to shift public policy, expand access to treatment, and reimagine what’s possible in women’s health.

-The Women’s Cannabis Project is a policy and public health initiative working to legitimize cannabis as a therapeutic option for female orgasmic difficulty and disorder (FOD).
-We educate lawmakers, submit petitions to state governments, and advocate for the inclusion of FOD as a qualifying condition for medical cannabis.
+The Women’s Cannabis Project is a policy and public health initiative working to legitimize cannabis as a therapeutic option for multiple women’s conditions: endometriosis, uterine fibroids, female orgasm disorder, and ovarian cysts.
+We educate lawmakers, submit petitions to state governments, and advocate for the inclusion of FOD and other women’s health issues as qualifying conditions for medical cannabis.

 FOD affects millions of women and is linked to significantly higher rates of mental health challenges, including 52.6% more PTSD, 29% more depression, 13% more anxiety, and 22% more prescription drug use compared to women without orgasm difficulty ( Mulvehill & Tishler,2024 ).